 Review summary: Canon 1100D vs Panasonic GX800

 So how do things add up?
-Is there a clear favorite between the Canon 1100D and the Panasonic GX800?
+Which of the two cameras – the Canon 1100D or the Panasonic GX800 – has the upper hand?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 1100D: